raine/tmux-file-picker/README.md

 4. Press `Enter` to select one file, or `Tab` to select multiple files.
 5. The selected file path(s) will be pasted directly at your cursor position.

+### Customizing fd flags

+You can customize the file discovery behavior by setting the `TMUX_FILE_PICKER_FD_FLAGS` environment variable.
+The default is `-H --type f --exclude .git` (show hidden files, only files, exclude .git directory).

 ## Lore

 https://github.com/Aider-AI/aider/issues/2156#issuecomment-2439919513